German language: Word order

 Der Direktor betrat gestern um 10 Uhr sein Büro mit einem Schirm in der Hand.

 The manager entered yesterday at 10 o'clock his office with an umbrella in the hand.

 The time specification and the object sein Büro (his office) are lightly accentuated.

-The flexible word order also allows one to use language "tools" (such as poetic meter and figures of speech) more freely.
+The flexible word order also allows one to use language "tools" (such as poetic metre and figures of speech) more freely.

 Auxiliary verbs

 When an auxiliary verb is present in the main clause, it appears in second position, and the main verb appears at the end.
 This occurs notably in the creation of the perfect tense.
 Many word orders are still possible:

 Der alte Mann hat mir heute das Buch gegeben.
 (The old man has [to] me today the book given.)

 Das Buch hat der alte Mann mir heute gegeben.
 (The book has the old man [to] me today given.)

 Heute hat der alte Mann mir das Buch gegeben.
 (Today has the old man [to] me the book given.)

 The main verb may appear in first position to put stress on the action itself.
 The auxiliary verb is still in second position.

 Gegeben hat mir der alte Mann das Buch heute.
 (Given has me the old man the book today.)
-The bare fact that the book has been given is emphasized, as well as 'today'.
+The bare fact that the book has been given is emphasised, as well as 'today'.